 Guidelines for the Consideration of Petitions/Appeals by Faculty Committees

-Faculties may, and are encouraged, to have a two-tiered structure for the consideration of academic petitions: a) an academic petitions committee/associate dean and b) an administratively approved process.
+Faculties may, and are encouraged, to have a two-tiered structure for the consideration of petitions: a) a petitions committee/associate dean and b) an administratively approved process.

-a) Procedures: Each Faculty shall have written procedural rules that are widely available to students (e.g. in the Undergraduate Calendar, on the University website, at the Registrar’s Office).
-Faculty academic petition/appeal procedures must be consistent with the Senate guidelines.
+a) Procedures: Each Faculty shall have written procedural rules that are widely available to students (e.g. in the calendar, on the University Web site, at the Registrar's Office).
+Faculty petition/appeal procedures must be consistent with the Senate guidelines.

 c) Representation: Appellants have the right to have a representative assist in the preparation of written submissions and, if granted an appearance before a committee, represent them at that meeting.

-e) Bias: Any member of an academic petitions/appeals committee or a person reviewing an academic petition who has a lack of neutrality on the issue to be decided shall excuse him/herself from the consideration of that case.
-An appearance of bias or a reasonable apprehension of bias is also sufficient for a party to disqualify her/himself from considering an academic petition.
+e) Bias: Any member of a petitions/appeals committee or a person reviewing a petition who has a lack of neutrality on the issue to be decided shall excuse him/herself from the consideration of that case.
+An appearance of bias or a reasonable apprehension of bias is also sufficient for a party to disqualify her/himself from considering a petition.

 f) Appearances: Students and/or their representatives may appear before a committee only at the discretion or invitation of the Committee.